cds-snc/platform-forms-client/public/static/content/en/sla.md

 Downtime is defined as an unplanned interruption to the service resulting in a user-perceptible reduction in the existing quality of service or an event that will impact the existing service to the customer.

 GC Forms uses a continuous delivery approach, sometimes patching multiple times a day without any downtime.
-If we have to plan any downtime we will contact clients with a one week notice and try to ensure that planned downtime does not interfere with their operation of the system.
+If we have to plan any downtime we will provide clients with a 3-day notice and try to ensure that planned downtime does not interfere with their operation of the system.

 This uptime guarantee excludes any downtime experienced by Amazon as they are our infrastructure provider.
 Amazon promises 99.9% uptime as per [their SLA](https://aws.amazon.com/messaging/sla/).